The4Fantastics/SmaC/README.md

 **Install SmaC from Update Site🔧**
 _______________

-**It is necessary to have the Xtext and Sirius plugins installed previously so that the installation does not generate conflicts.**
+**It is necessary to have the Xtext, Sirius, e3value () and SmaCQA plugins installed previously so that the installation does not generate conflicts.**

+* Install e3value Plugins:

+ Download the SmaCQA Update Site: [Link download](https://github.com/KybeleResearch/SmaC/blob/main/SmaCQA/Plugins/SmaCQA_Plugins.zip)

 * If you have an Eclipse running :